ValentinBrclz/sumup-payments/README.md

 > (required) The email of the payee.
 Should correspond to a registered SumUp account that is allowed to receive payments.

 **checkout_reference**
-> (required) The Server should use this parameter to pass its own identifier for the checkout, which can be used later for reconciliation purposes - match specific checkout (?)
+> (required) The Server should use this parameter to pass its own unique identifier for the checkout, which can be used later for reconciliation purposes.

 **description**
 > (optional) A description of the checkout.